 Choose the right file name for the Image

-If your image is about sea beach in Goa then the image name shouldn’t be “IMG_20160410.jpg” instead the image name will be sea-beach-goa.jpg.
+If your image is at sea beach in Goa then the image name shouldn’t be “IMG_20160410.jpg” instead the image name will be sea-beach-goa.jpg.

 Scale up for image SEO